The following proposed Bylaws will be voted on at the next Club meeting.

-- Select or remove the Chairpersons of the Committees, with the advice of the Executive Board, and shall be deemed to be an ex-officio member of all Committees.
+- Select and remove the Chairpersons of the Committees, with the advice of the Executive Board, and shall be deemed to be an ex-officio member of all Committees.

 - Preside over and set the agenda for each meeting with the advice of the Executive Board and act as Chief Parliamentarian for all meetings of the Club.

-- Present a State of The Club report annually to the membership at the first General Meeting in the calendar year.
+- Present a State of the Club report annually to the membership.

-- Have the authority to introduce matters for the consideration of the Board and veto any club decision and shall see that all orders and resolutions of the Club are effectuated.
+- Have the authority to introduce matters for the consideration of the Board, veto any Club decision, and shall see that all orders and resolutions of the Club are effectuated.

 - Establish administrative procedures not otherwise provided for by these Bylaws.

 - Create or terminate official non-elected offices, define their powers and duties, and appoint persons to such positions.
 This shall include ad hoc and special committees.